Home Building in 2018: What Does the Future Hold for Builders & Buyers?October 5, 2017

 As more millennials hit these milestones in 2018, builders and real estate agents can expect to see more young buyers enter the market, especially if looser lending restrictions make credit more accessible.
 But many will be held back in 2018 by the slowing economic growth, escalating home prices and dearth of affordable homes.

-“Millennials are mostly first-time buyers and they are competing against repeat buyers who have more buying leverage and experience,” says economic researcher Javier Vivas.
+“Millennials are mostly first-time buyers and they are competing against repeat buyers who have more buying leverage and experience,” says Javier Vivas, manager of economic research for Realtor.com.

 - 46 percent of millennial buyers report having student loan debt, with a median balance of $25,000.